GluuFederation/docs-ce-prod/3.0.1/source/installation-guide/install.md

 # Installation
 ## Overview
-Gluu publishes packages for Ubuntu, CentOS, RHEL and Debian.
+Gluu publishes Gluu Server linux packages for Ubuntu, CentOS, RHEL and Debian.
 The installation procedure is similar across all the distributions:

 1. [Install the Linux package](#install-gluu-server-package)